ztomasze/sdnd/Characters/Classes/theurge.md

 **Skill:** Gain Languages, Lore, OR Medicine.

 **Spellcasting:** You can learn spells from any spell list (Arcane, Divine, or Primal).
 However, you have no class spell list, so you cannot use spell-based magic items like scrolls and wands, even of spells you know, unless done through the use of other talents.
 Choose INT, WIS, or CHA as your spellcasting ability.
 You suffer no mishaps for critically failing a spellcasting roll.
-See [[spellcasting]] for more.
+See [[magic]] or more.